GeorginaTippett/NodeApp/Readme.txt

 It creates a basic server that returns some JSON that you can run on local host.

+*Note that you will need Node installed to run this! (download & install from Nodejs.org)

 I made this by following a brilliant online tutorial by Brian Voong (credit - letsbuildthatapp.com).
 Thank you!